 Photo: Boom Supersonic

-Boom also announced that Symphony, the Boom-developed propulsion system, has successfully conducted its key 2023 engineering milestone, known as the Conceptual Design Review (CoDR).
-This important achievement paves the way toward Symphony's first hardware rig tests planned for 2024.
+Symphony, the Boom-developed engine that will power Overture, continues to advance through design.
+Boom conducted the Conceptual Design Review (CoDR) engineering milestone for Symphony, which paves the way toward Symphony's first hardware rig tests planned for 2024.